Circuit de Monaco: FIA Formula E Championship

 On 18 September 2014 it was announced the Formula E would be racing on a shorter 1.760 km version of the Monaco Grand Prix circuit, which was subsequently used for the 2014–15, 2016–17 and 2018–19 seasons.
-This layout omitted the regular section of the track between the climb up the hill at Beau Rivage and the Nouvelle Chicane at the exit of the tunnel, instead turning right immediately after Saint Devote to head downhill, before rejoining the regular layout by way of a 180 degree turn at the chicane.
+This layout omitted the regular section of the track between the climb up the hill at Beau Rivage and the Nouvelle Chicane at the exit of the tunnel, instead turning right immediately after Sainte Dévote to head downhill, before rejoining the regular layout by way of a 180 degree turn at the chicane.

 Monaco was not scheduled to be on the calendar for the second season of Formula E because it took the slot on the calendar filled by the Historic Grand Prix at Monaco every other year.
 The inaugural Paris ePrix took its spot on the calendar for season two, with the Monaco ePrix reinstated for season three.
-This biennial agreement will continue at least into Formula E's fifth season.
+This biennial agreement continued until after Formula E's fifth season.

-A new track layout was used only for the 2021 Monaco ePrix: the layout is similar to the Formula One layout, with only slight differences at turns 1 (Sainte Devote) and 11 (Nouvelle Chicane).
+A new track layout was used for the 2021 Monaco ePrix: the layout is similar to the Formula One layout, with only slight differences at turns 1 (Sainte Dévote) and 11 (Nouvelle Chicane).
 This new layout has a length of 3.318 km; the distance of the track being increased due to the increase in car performance and range of Gen2 cars.
-The 2022 Monaco ePrix would instead see the race run on the full track layout.
+The 2022 Monaco ePrix saw the race run on the full track layout and has used the regular layout since 2022.